Life in Mesa > Eat/Drink

 Whether you’re a typical student on a tight budget or a non-traditional one looking to live it up a little, Mesa’s restaurant scene is full of tasty offerings for everyone, starting in the city’s center.

-And since the downtown area will soon be home to Wilkes University, Westminster College and Benedictine University, it’s a good thing it boasts cool java joints including Inside the Bungalow, the coffeehouse-plus-yoga-studio-plus café, and Lo-Fi Coffee, where an 8-ounce cuppa joe sets you back just $1.85.
+Students are welcomed with open doors -and awesome specials – at several downtown Mesa restaurants and cafes.
+Just a short stroll from campus is two of Mesa’s coolest coffee joints, Inside the Bungalow, the coffeehouse-plus-yoga studio-plus café, and Lo-Fi Coffee, where an 8-ounce cup of joe sets you back just $1.85.
 Or trade in cereal for a treat like cinnamon roll French toast at Sweet Cakes Café.
 For lunch, you could linger at Sweet Cakes and order the French dip or BLT with avocado, or you could mosey over to Mango’s Mexican Café and Bakery to snarf fresh tamales and killer nachos.
 Then again, why not live la dolce vita at the classic, cozy Italian deli, Cucina di Vita, purveyor of wraps, paninis and pizzas or nosh on “seriously sophisticated fast food,” mostly sammies and salads, at the pint-sized Urban Picnic.
 The Grill on Main not only serves faves like fried chicken and pulled pork sandwiches but also offers afternoon tea, a great way to snag downtime, not to mention a cool first-date idea.
+With 30 restaurants and cafes in downtown Mesa, you’re sure to find something you love.

 If you want to amp up the fancy factor for dinner, head east and into Rancho de Tia Rosa for luscious Mexican cuisine, or down some history with your meal at the Landmark Restaurant, which, in its previous life, was a Mormon church.